varungohil/varungohil.github.io/proj_pages/meta.md

 ![META Block Diagram](/img/proj/meta/meta_block_model.png)

-trace based tool for facilitating the exploration of memory hierarchies in mobile devices.
-META uses an enhanced version of Android emulator for generating raw instruction traces.
-These traces are then fed into a cache hierarchy and memory simulation modules to carry out design space exploration for a wide variety of apps and memory technologies.

 META is trace based tool built on top of Android Emulator, shipped with the Android Open Source Project (AOSP).
 This emulator, is built using a modified version of the QEMU emulator.
 QEMU and AOSP were chosen because this